Course Materials Program

 If you have not worked with us in the past, or have a brand-new course pack project, please contact us as soon as possible, no matter what stage you are with course content selection!

-Fall 2018: To have your pack ready for sale on December 27, 2019, a little more than one week before classes start on January 6, 2020, in our partnering bookstore (for print packs) or online (for electronic packs) contact us by:
+Spring 2019: To have your pack ready for sale on December 27, 2019, a little more than one week before classes start on January 6, 2020, in our partnering bookstore (for print packs) or online (for electronic packs) contact us by:

 - December 9, 2019 - MINOR REVISIONS and EXACT REPRINTS of course packs containing copyrighted material; or course packs with NO COPYRIGHTED MATERIAL

 Please add 5 working days if you need to review a proof copy.